 In my academic work I am interested in how public policies affect, and are affected by, energy markets.
 I am currently investigating how and why energy policies are changing in response to the problem of climate change, with a particular focus on the Asia-Pacific region.
 An ongoing project examines how the rise of Global Value Chains affect the ability of governments to promote green growth industries, beginning with photovoltaics and electric vehicles.
 The project has been funded by the Social Science Research Council, the East-West Centre, and the Elliott School of International Affairs at George Washington University.
 A second project examines how exposure to extreme weather events affects beliefs in climate change.

-My work is published or forthcoming in Annual Review of Political Science, Climatic Change, Energy Policy and the Social Sciences, Environmental Science & Policy, International Security, International Studies Quarterly, Journal of East Asian Studies, and other academic journals, as well as in numerous policy outlets.
+My work is published or forthcoming in Annual Review of Political Science, Climatic Change, Energy Policy, Environmental Science & Policy, International Security, International Studies Quarterly, and other academic journals, as well as in numerous policy outlets.
 Many are available for download from my research page, or from ResearchGate.

 In my academic career I previously worked at the Elliott School of International Affairs at George Washington University (GWU) in Washington DC, and before that the Consortium for Energy Policy Research at the John F. Kennedy School of Government, Harvard University.
 I am a research fellow at the Initiative for Sustainable Energy Policy, Johns Hopkins University, Washington DC.
 I have also been a visiting fellow at the Institute of Advanced Sustainability Studies in Potsdam, the Environmental Policy Research Centre (Forschungszentrums für Umweltpolitik) at Freie Universität, the Centre of Geopolitics of Energy and Raw Materials (CGEMP) at Université Paris Dauphine, Tokyo Foundation, Japan Business Federation (Keidanren), and the Japan Institute for Energy Economics (IEEJ).
 I first got involved in the energy sector after being hired by Enron, although I am glad to report I no longer subscribe to their “loose-tight management strategy“.